Diatreme

-Etymology and Geology
+Etymology and geology

 The word comes from Ancient Greek δία- (dia-) 'through, across, over' and τρῆμα (trêma) 'hole, aperture'.
 The term diatreme has been applied more generally to any concave body of broken rock formed by explosive or hydrostatic forces, whether or not it is related to volcanism.
-Even within volcanology the term has been used more generally by some than others and continues to be in kimberlite terminology contentious.

-A current geological understanding is that diatreme describes the overall structure cut into the substrate (some have used the term “pipe” for this hence common term volcanic pipe).
-In a simple diatreme, the structure narrows fairly regularly with depth, and eventually terminates in the dike (dyke), or part of a dike, that fed the eruption.
-The transition from diatreme to dike takes place in a “root zone” that is the lowest part of the diatreme structure, immediately above the dike itself, which comprises coherent igneous rock.
-Maar-diatreme volcanoes are volcanoes produced by explosive eruptions that cut deeply into the country rock with the maar being "the crater cut into the ground and surrounded by an ejecta ring".
+Even within volcanology, the term has been used more generally by some than others, and in kimberlite terminology continues to be contentious.
+A current geological understanding is that diatreme describes the overall structure cut into the substrate (some have used the term “pipe” for this hence the common term volcanic pipe).
+In a simple diatreme, the structure narrows fairly regularly with depth and eventually terminates in the dike (dyke), or part of a dike, that fed the eruption.
+The transition from diatreme to dike occurs in a “root zone” that is the lowest part of the diatreme structure, immediately above the dike, which comprises coherent igneous rock.
+Maar-diatreme volcanoes are volcanoes produced by explosive eruptions that cut deeply into the country rock, with the maar being "the crater cut into the ground and surrounded by an ejecta ring".